UPDATED: APRIL 27, 2023 | 3 MIN READ

-On average, small businesses pay about $500 per year for liability insurance, a median cost of about $42 per month.
+On average, small businesses pay about $500 per year for liability insurance, a median monthly cost of about $42.
 The cost of the insurance policy depends on several factors, including industry risk, the size of the business, and claims history.
 A low-risk home-based business can expect to pay less overall.

 What type of liability insurance do you need for a home business?